Scifabric/docs.pybossa.com/docs/api/project/project.md

 > }

 Then, you can use that template, or if you prefer you can do a POST directly without that information.
 As in any other request involving a POST you will need the CSRFToken to validate it.

 **POST**

-To send a valid POST request you need to pass the *csrf token* in the headers.
+To send a valid POST request, you need to pass the *csrf token* in the headers.
 Use the following header: "X-CSRFToken".
-You will have to POST the data fields found in the previous example, as it contains the information about the fields: specifically **editor** with the HTML/CSS/JS that you want to provide.
+You will have to POST the data fields found in the previous example, as it contains the information about the fields: specifically **editor** with the
+HTML/CSS/JS that you want to provide.

 If the post is successful, you will get the following output: